amirieb/RbF/README.md

 exposure and exponentially decays with delay since last exposure.
 It works based on spaced repetition in which training instances are repeatedly presented to the network on a schedule determined by a spaced repetition algorithm.
-RbF shorten or lengthen review intervals for training instances with respect to loss of instances and current performance of network on validation data.
+RbF shortens or lengthens review intervals for training instances with respect to loss of instances and current performance of network on validation data.